American with Disabilities Act (ADA) Transition Plan – 2016 Update

 This project includes the following streets:

 - Woodbine Street (from Timber Creek Road to Bluestem Street) - A Spectrum line was identified and will need to be relocated.
 Waterline, service to meter and meter boxes, identified as needing replacement.
-Sanitary sewer is underway with pavement removal to follow.
+Sanitary sewer is complete.